Convergence in law of the maximum of the two-dimensional discrete Gaussian free field

-The proof of Theorem \ref{limit-law} is based on coupling the independent random variables $(Y_i^K,z_i^K)$ of Subsection \ref{subsec-limit} with the values and locations of the local maxima of the fine field $X^f$.
-We begin with a construction of this coupling.
+We first prove Theorem \ref{limit-law}; Theorem \ref{explicit-limit-law} will then follow quickly.
+The proof of Theorem \ref{limit-law} is based on a coupling of the independent random variables $(Y_i^K,z_i^K)$ of Subsection \ref{subsec-limit} with the values and locations of the local maxima of the fine field $X^f$.
+We begin with a construction of this coupling, which relies heavily on Proposition \ref{prop-jian}.
 We next prove a continuity property of the coarse field and then employ these two steps to demonstrate Theorem \ref{limit-law}.

 For probability measures $\nu_1,\nu_2$ on $\R$, we denote by $d(\nu_1,\nu_2)$ the L\'{e}vy distance between $\nu_1$ and $\nu_2$, i.e.,

 where $B^\delta=\{y: |x-y|<\delta \mbox{ for some }x\in B\}$.
 With a slight abuse of notation, when $X$ and $Y$ are random variables with laws $\mu_X$ and $\mu_Y$, respectively, we will also write $d(X,Y)$ for $d(\mu_X,\mu_Y)$.